 How to serve Sopapilla Cheesecake Bars.

 Sopapilla cheesecake bars can be served warm, cold, or at room temperature.
-When fresh, the top crust is crunchy and complements the creamy cheesecake center so nicely!
+When fresh, the top crust is crunchy and really complements the creamy cheesecake center!

-For easy, clean cutting, chill them first.
-You can rewarm them easily by just popping them in the microwave for a few seconds.
+For easy, clean cuts, chill the bars first.
+You can rewarm them easily by popping them in the microwave for a few seconds.

 Other topping ideas: